-Dr. Mike Salekian and Dr. David Sturgeon and the whole team at West Hills Smiles are ardent supporters of biocompatible dentistry.
-The main idea behind biocompatible dentistry is that toxic, unnatural materials should be avoided at all costs, especially when these products have a negative effect on our dental and physiological health.
+Dr. Mike Salekian and Dr. David Sturgeon and the whole team at West Hills Smiles near Woodland Hills, CA are ardent supporters of bio-compatible dentistry.
+The main idea behind bio-compatible dentistry is that toxic, unnatural materials should be avoided at all costs, especially when these products have a negative effect on our dental and physiological health.

 Our culture is increasingly aware of the additives and chemicals we introduce to our bodies—no matter if it is in our toiletries and makeup, the food we eat, or the air we breathe.
-The dentists here at West Hills Smiles and those who support biocompatible dentistry believe this same attention should be paid to what’s used in dental work.
+The dentists here at West Hills Smiles and those who support bio-compatible dentistry in Woodland Hills, CA believe this same attention should be paid to what’s used in dental work.

 Amalgam Fillings and Mercury Content

-West Hills Smiles presents many biocompatible options that are favorable to mercury amalgam, both in terms of composition and performance.
+West Hills Smiles near Woodland Hills, CA presents many bio-compatible dentistry options that are favorable to mercury amalgam, both in terms of composition and performance.
 The first—composite resin—is a completely metal-free and tooth-colored filling that works perfectly for less intensive dental work, such as cavities.
 It bonds directly and quickly to the tooth, which allows for a quicker and less invasive application than the old amalgam fillings.

 Secondly, Dr. Mike Salekian and Dr. David Sturgeon use porcelain ceramic restorations for teeth with more extensive damage.
 Both porcelain and composite resin have been found to be longer lasting than amalgam fillings.
 They also don’t carry the negative consequences of mercury fillings, including recurrent tooth decay and potentially tooth-cracking expansion over time.